An artist’s vision comes to life in three dimensions

 Mayann Malapote, director of operations at Belmont Hotel Manila; Josso Baldera, featured artist in Hiraya; and Sonny Alvaro, cluster general manager of Megaworld Hotels & Resorts.
 (SHARED PHOTO)

-Inside the elegant lobby of Belmont Hotel Manila, art and hospitality converge in a striking new exhibition that transforms the space into a gallery of imagination and craft.
+Inside the elegant lobby of Belmont Hotel Manila, art and hospitality converge in a striking new exhibition that transforms the space into a gallery of imagination and craft, featuring notable three dimension art.

 The hotel, known for its commitment to showcasing Filipino talent, has unveiled its fifth lobby art exhibit, Hiraya: Crafted Visions by Josso Baldera, an artist whose sculptures speak to both the beauty and complexity of the world around us.

 The exhibit, which opened on Feb.
 27, is more than just a display of skillfully rendered three-dimensional works.
-It is a narrative in form and texture, a meditation on life, nature, and human experience.
+It is a showcase of three dimension art that forms a narrative in form and texture, a meditation on life, nature, and human experience.
 Each sculpture, shaped by Baldera’s meticulous hands, invites the viewer to pause and reflect, which is a rarity in the hurried pace of modern life.

 Baldera’s path to becoming a sculptor was not born from happenstance but from years of quiet dedication.
 He studied under the celebrated Filipino artist Angelito Cacnio, spending nearly a decade refining his technique in the shadow of a master.
 During those years, he learned not only the technical demands of sculpture but also the discipline and vision required to carve out a distinct artistic voice.